port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 After completing it, you will get a sense of how your organization's daily routine could look like:

-- Platform engineers will be able to define powerful actions that developers can use without unnecessary overhead.
+- Platform engineers will be able to define powerful actions that developers can use within controlled permission boundaries.
 - Developers will be able to easily create and track cloud resources from Port.
 - R&D managers will get a bird's-eye-view of the cloud resources in the organization.

-### Add an IaC URL to your services
+### Add a URL to your new resource's definition

-In this guide we will add a new property to our `service` blueprint, which we can use to access the definition of its cloud resource.
+In this guide we will add a new property to our `service` blueprint, which we can use to access our cloud resource definitions.

 1. Go to your [Builder](https://app.getport.io/dev-portal/data-model).
 2. Click on your `service` blueprint, then click on `New property`.